time2fishman/adams-nightwatch-intro/README.md

 }
 ```

-Now.
-With our function ready to go, we can refactor an existing test.
+Now, with our function ready to go, we can refactor an existing test.
 I'll explain one.
 Here's where `2+2=4` stands in our `tests.js` file:

 ```js
     '2+2=4' : browser => {